rpavlik/jenkins-ctest-plugin/README.md

 3. Specify the path to the `ctest-to-junit.xsl` stylesheet
 4. GO!

+You might want to look at `run-test-and-save.sh` to see one way of prompting CTest to generate XML output and then moving it.
+You can execute that script as a build step from your build directory, and then your "pattern" will be `BUILDDIR/CTestResults.xml`.

 ## License

 jenkins-ctest-plugin is covered under the MIT License.
 See LICENSE for more information.